 My current scholarship focuses on histories of silver, a material that long operated as the aesthetic medium of empire-building throughout the Americas.
 My current book project, The American Silverscape: Art, Land, and Extraction, reconsiders the fraught tension between the politics of US empire and the realities of extraction in the late-nineteenth century through examination of silver objects: silver world’s fair sculptures, Indian Peace medals, a Comstock dining service, and coin-based Diné (Navajo) jewelry.
 While many of these artworks were designed to communicate ideas of power and control over natural resources throughout the American West, their aesthetic qualities of reflectivity and mutability often undercut Euro-American claims.
 Situated amidst this tension is my notion of the “silverscape,” which I use to frame silver’s ecologies and to center histories of environment, Indigenous sovereignty, and mobility through objects and spaces often overlooked in the field.
 This project engages in current scholarly debates that critique and expand definitions of landscape that have dominated the field of US art history since its conception.

-I live in Santa Monica, CA.
+I live in Goleta, CA.